Q-GAIN/Q-GAIN/README.md

 * The statistical based models to use for analysis, pi_metrics.

 ### Processing Data for Import
 The processing function should be written to import data such that it satisfies Q-GAIN's requirements to function, or the requirements of any modules you replace.
-When using Q-GAIN's processing function to import new data, such as labscript data from a different physical experiment, you can change the way the image data is retrieved by passing in new values to the arguments of [import_data()](qgain.detector.Detector.import_data) of Q-GAIN.
+When using Q-GAIN's processing function to import new data, such as labscript data organized differently, you can change the way the image data is retrieved by passing in new values to the arguments of [import_data()](qgain.detector.Detector.import_data) of Q-GAIN.

 ```python
 sd.import_data(path='../MOT_Exploration_2024/0001', target='images', atoms_name='MOT', bg_name='MOT_DARK', probe_name='MOT_PROBE', label=9, width=164, height=132)